 How often should you lubricate your treadmill?

 Buying a treadmill is a big investment and the simple act of oiling or lubricating your treadmill regularly will save you a small fortune in the long run.
 Pun intended.
 Thankfully, the job of oiling your treadmill is pretty easy to do.
 So how often should you oil a treadmill?
 The answer is at least once a month.
 It's important to refer to your owners manual for specific instructions around maintenance of your machine, in particular for treadmills that have self lubricating decks like the Matrix Commercial Range.
 However, some super helpful tips follow below.

 Why do you need to oil your treadmill and what does that mean?

-The main reason to oil your treadmill is to keep the mat moving smoothly over the running deck, which in turn reduces stress on the treadmill motor.
+The main reason to oil or 'lubricate' your treadmill is to keep the mat moving smoothly over the running deck, which in turn reduces stress on the treadmill motor.
 This also protects the life of the mat and running deck too.
 So what do we mean by 'oiling your treadmill' but what does this mean?
 It's the simple act of squeezing 5ml of silicone oil or spraying sillicone oil onto the the running deck under the mat.
 This easy to do process helps reduce friction between the mat and running deck.
 If your mat feels sticky, stiff or sounds a little sqeaky, it's time to oil the mat.

 In general, we have a few recomendations when it comes to treadmill care and maintenance.

 - Lubricate the deck regularly